improving-minnesota/rancher-service-updater/README.md

 * `CATTLE_SECRET_KEY` - The API secret key for Rancher.
 * `CATTLE_URL` - The Rancher server URL.

+## Enabling Auto-Updating for Rancher Environment

+TBD

+## Enabling Auto-Updating for a Rancher Service

+TBD

+### Determining if update is required

+TBD

+## Running Service Updater on Rancher

+The Rancher Service Updater relies upon the standard environment variables for providing connection information to create a Rancher client instance.

+If running this application as a container on a Rancher cluster itself, you can provide the following service labels to automatically provision the API credentials to the application.

+* `io.rancher.container.create_agent=true`
+* `io.rancher.container.agent.role=environment`

+_NOTE:_ When using this method, the provisioned API credentials are tied to the Rancher environment in which the service is deployed.
+Thus, it will only have access to update services within that same environment.

+_NOTE:_ If it is intended to auto-update services in multiple Rancher environments, then the API configuration **must** be provided via environment variables.

 ## Triggering an upgrade.

 Send a post to `/upgrade` with the following JSON payload: